c0d3x-software/react-away/docs/view/review/directive.md

 Property handler emulates the Angular-like attribute directive, but a functional approach and with less coding.
 Directive enables attributes that you can encapsulate algorithm and shared between elements.

-## Reactful directives
+## React Away directives

-Reactful directives are built-in props handlers that appends new attributes into React elements, enabling resources like data binding, style extensions, etc.
+React Away directives are built-in props handlers that appends new attributes into React elements, enabling resources like data binding, style extensions, etc.

 <section cols='5:4'>